briansalehi/sample/README.md

 # Sample

+Ignore this repository.
-This repository exists because I apply whatever I learn to it and examine the outcome.
-It is safe to ignore it.
+It exists only because I apply changes whenever I learn something new and examine the outcome.